 When in season, I like to buy squash in bulk because I think it's such a tasty veggie and I love that it’s loaded with quality nutrients.

-Make sure to also check out our scrumptious Vegan Stuffed Shells recipe to serve with this snack!
+Make sure to also check out my scrumptious Vegan Stuffed Shells recipe to serve with this dish!
+And if you have a ton of squash to eat up, you'll love my Air Fryer Squash!

 Why This Recipe Is Special